 - Robinhood Gold

-The advanced option that gives you access to more buying power and larger instant deposits.
-The package includes professional research from Morningstar, Nasdaq Level 2 Market Data, investing on margin.
+The advanced option gives you access to more buying power and larger instant deposits.
+The package includes professional research from Morningstar, Nasdaq Level 2 Market Data, investing in the margin.
 You can try a premium account for free during the 30-day period.
 The next usage costs $5 a month.
 If you use more than $1,000 of margin, you’ll pay 5% yearly interest on the amount you use above $1,000.
 Your interest is calculated daily and charged to your account at the end of each billing cycle.

 Robinhood Cash Management.
 Last December, the company announced a plan to go after banks by offering a cash management account that would earn 3% interest.
 More than 850,000 people had signed up for the accounts, which weren’t made active before this feature disappeared from the website.
 It appeared that the company had not consulted federal regulators about insuring the cash accounts.
 Hence, they couldn’t provide this service in a secure and legal way.
 As of now, the new accounts have been postponed for an indefinite term and labeled as “Coming soon”.